qaisaraM/STOCK-CONTROL-/README.md

 ## 📌 Overview

-This application is built using Python and PyQt5 to manage stock operations for precision drills across multiple categories and user roles.
+The Drill Stock Control System is built using Python and PyQt5 to manage inventory operations for precision cutting tools used in production.

-The system helps teams:
+It is designed to:

 * Track stock levels accurately
-* Monitor usage (stock out)
+* Monitor usage (stock-out operations)
-* Manage stock replenishment (stock in)
+* Manage stock replenishment (stock-in operations)
-* Control access through role-based permissions
+* Enforce role-based access control and approval workflows

-> ⚠️ This is a **sanitized portfolio version** of a production system.
-All sensitive data, APIs, and company-specific details have been removed or replaced with mock/local implementations.
+> ⚠️ This is a **sanitized portfolio version** of a real production system.
+Sensitive company data, APIs, and internal infrastructure have been replaced with local/mock implementations.

 ---

 ## 🧩 Product Scope

-The system manages approximately **301 types of drills**, categorized into:
+The system manages approximately **301 types of drill tools**, categorized into:

-* ADRL
+* ADRL series
-* ADR
+* ADR series
-* Endmill
+* Endmill series

-### Example Drill Specification
+### 📌 Example Drill Specification

 * Model Number: ADRSL-0003
 * Diameter: φ 0.03